distribworks/dkron/docs/intro.md

 Welcome to the Dcron documentation!
 This is the reference guide on how to use Drcon.
 If you want a getting started guide refer to the [getting started guide](user-guide/getting-started) of the Dcron documentation.

-<div class="alert alert-warning" role="alert">Warning: Under active development.
-Used at X in production</div>
+<div class="alert alert-warning" role="alert">Warning: Dcron is Under heavy development, it's considered alpha state, expect dragons.</div>
-<div class="alert alert-info" role="alert">Note: Version in this documentation, 0.1</div>
+<div class="alert alert-info" role="alert">Note: Version in this documentation, 0.0.2</div>

 ## What is Dcron